-ISRN Veterinary Science discovered that tortoises experience spikes in cortisol concentration in their blood after traveling.
+ISRN Veterinary Science discovered that tortoises experience spikes in cortisol concentration in their bloodstream after traveling.

-High and consistent levels of cortisol cause depression, weight loss, and reduced life expectancy.
+High and consistent cortisol levels can cause depression, weight loss, and reduced life expectancy.

-So, you must take practical steps to ensure your tortoise is as comfortable as possible during the journey.
-This should help it calm down and keep its cortisol level to a minimum.
+So, take practical steps to ensure the tortoise is as comfortable as possible during the journey.

 Prepare a Carrier Box

-Preferably, the carrier will be a cardboard box with a layer of mulch at the bottom.
+Preferably, the carrier will be a cardboard box with several layers of folded newspaper at the bottom.

 Ensure the carrier box has enough room for the tortoise to stretch its legs and reorient itself if it overturns.
-However, it shouldn’t have enough space to move around and become jostled by the ride.
+However, it shouldn’t have so much space that it gets jostled by the ride.

-Your carrier container should be dark-colored or opaque, so the tortoise can’t see through it.
-This helps the tortoise sleep through the journey, keeping its stress levels low.
+The carrier should be dark-colored or opaque, so the tortoise can’t see through it.
+This helps the tortoise rest or relax during the journey, minimizing its stress levels.

-It’ll also ensure it can’t see rushing cars, flashing lights, and other disturbances that could stress it.
+It’ll also ensure it can’t see oncoming cars, flashing lights, and other disturbances.

-Alternatively, you can cover the carry box using an old towel or blanket to keep it dark.
-The more sound you can block out, the better, as traffic noises can be stressful, even with their limited hearing.
+Alternatively, cover the carry box using an old towel or blanket to keep it dark inside.
+The more sound you can block out, the better, as traffic noises can be unsettling, even with tortoises’ limited hearing.

-No matter your choice, place a thick layer of substrate at the bottom of the carry container.
-This acts as a shock absorber and gives your tortoise traction to balance itself if there are any bumps or sudden turns.
+Regardless of choice, put a thick substrate layer at the bottom of the box because it’ll act as a shock absorber and allow the tortoise to balance itself if there are any bumps or sudden turns.

 Secure The Travel Box

-With your tortoise safely nested inside the carrier box, secure it safely in your vehicle.
-This can be in the back seat or trunk of the car.
+With the tortoise inside the carrier box, secure it safely in the vehicle.

 Traveling with a tortoise inside a car is safe if it’s kept inside a sturdy and well-ventilated carrier box.
 Drive carefully, and avoid sudden stops, accelerations, and jostling.

-There are precautions you can take to ensure your pet remains comfortable and safe during its journey:
+There are precautions you can take to ensure the tortoise is comfortable and safe during its journey:

-Perforating holes on the sides of the carrier box will ensure your tortoise can breathe effortlessly during the ride.
+Perforating holes on the sides of the carrier box ensure the tortoise can breathe easily during the car ride.

 According to Ecology And Evolution, extreme temperature fluctuations can adversely affect a tortoise’s metabolism and behavior.
-So, the last thing you want is your tortoise to spend hours inside a tiny box in sweltering temperatures.
+So, avoid keeping a tortoise in an enclosed box in sweltering temperatures.

 Do Tortoises Like To Travel?

-Tortoises grow stressed and agitated when put inside a new environment, such as a car.
-While a single trip may not have much effect, regular trips can negatively impact the immune system and wellbeing.
+Tortoises grow stressed and agitated in a new environment, including a car.
+While a single trip may not have much effect, regular trips can negatively impact a tortoise’s immune system and well-being.

-To avoid this, leave your tortoise behind if you’re visiting friends or vacationing.
-Instead, ask a friend or neighbor to check on the health of your tortoise and offer food/water.
+To avoid this, leave the tortoise behind when visiting friends or vacationing.
+Instead, ask a trusted friend or neighbor to check on the tortoise’s welfare and provide food and water.